- The err_spdy_protocol_error can prevent you from accessing your favorite websites in Chrome.

-- Go to Avast > Settings.
+- Go to Avast and select Settings.

-- Select Active Protection > Web Shield.
+- Select Active Protection and click on Web Shield.

-- Click OK to save changes.
+- Click OK to save the changes.

-- Flush sockets like we showed you in Solution 1 and check if the error is resolved.
+- Flush sockets like we showed you in Solution 3 and check if the error is resolved.

-Solution 3 – Restart your browser
+4. Restart your browser

 According to users, sometimes you can fix this error simply by turning off and restarting your browser.

-Solution 4 – Check if your browser is up to date
+5. Check if your browser is up to date

 - Click the Menu button in the top right corner and choose Settings from the menu.